Asthma

 6. Reduce overall emissions, fuel burning, and exhaust fumes in and around the workplace.

-7. Encourage employees to stop smoking (offer incentives!) and create a no-smoking zone around the workplace.
+7. Encourage employees to stop smoking and vaping (offer incentives!) and create a no-smoking zone both within around the workplace.

-8. Reduce excess moisture that may be causing mold growth indoors.
+8. Reduce excess moisture and high relative humidity levels (greater than 50-60%) that may cause mold and dust mite growth indoors.

 10. Install air quality sensors to watch your workplace indoor air quality.

-Improving ventilation and filtration also reduces the spread the coronavirus that causes COVID-19.
+Improving ventilation and filtration also reduces the spread of respiratory illnesses such as the flu and COVID-19.

-By improving the air quality of your workplace, it will improve the health of your employees, especially those with asthma.
+By improving the air quality of your workplace, it will improve the health of your employees, especially people with asthma.

 What Should I Do If I Have Trouble Doing My Job Because of My Asthma?

-Asthma, depending on how severe it is, is often considered a disability under the Americans With Disabilities Act (ADA).5
+Asthma, depending on how severe it is, is often considered a disability under the Americans with Disabilities Act (ADA).6

-Under the ADA, you can ask for your employer to improve your working conditions as long as your requests are reasonable.
+Under the ADA, you can ask your employer to improve your working conditions as long as your requests are reasonable and justified.
 This is called a reasonable accommodation.
-Accommodations are made on an individual basis because the needs of each person vary depending upon the situation.
+Specific accommodations are made on an individual basis because the needs of each person may be different depending upon the situation, especially the potential airborne irritants in the workplace.

-Employers may not have to accommodate you if your request would cause an “undue hardship.”5 Also they don’t have to make the accommodation if it requires them to make a “fundamental alteration” to a program.
-But in most cases, you and your employer can work together to find a solution.
+Employers may not have to accommodate you if your request would cause an “undue hardship.”6 Also they don’t have to make the accommodation if it requires them to make a “fundamental alteration” to a program.
+But in most cases, you and your employer can work together to find an effective solution.

 If you have questions about the ADA, you can call the ADA Information Line at 800-514-0301 (voice) or 800-514-0383 (TTY).
 You can also find helpful information at ADA.gov.